Ramdev says ‘allopathy’s contribution is immense’ as doctors’ groups hold countrywide protests

 On May 23, Ramdev withdrew his remarks after Union Health Minister Harsh Vardhan had asked him to do so in a letter.
 Vardhan had said it was unfortunate that Ramdev claimed that several coronavirus patients had died because of consuming allopathic medicines.

+On May 27, the Indian Medical Association had filed a police complaint against Ramdev, seeking a first information report against him for spreading “false and baseless” information about the treatment of Covid-19 patients using approved methods and drugs.

-Doctors hold ‘black day’ in protest
+Doctors observe ‘black day’ in protest

-Multiple doctors associations from across the country will on Tuesday protest against Ramdev’s comments about modern medicine.
+Multiple doctors’ associations from across the country will on Tuesday protest against Ramdev’s comments about modern medicine.
 The doctors’ groups have called for an “unconditional open public apology” for his objectionable remarks.

 The Federation of Resident Doctors’ Association will hold a countrywide protest on Tuesday.
 The organisation said it will make sure that the demonstration did not hamper patient care “to voice our protest against the illogical, unscientific, demeaning and derogatory statements”.